OpenAgricultureFoundation/openag_pfc2/README.md

 # openag_pfc2_model
-CAD &amp; BOM for PFC v.2
+Solidworks CAD Model of the PFC2, also contains drawings & DXF files for parts that need to be machined